 On Violence

-Thus, for me, the more telling moments are the ones where, despite our supposed progress, we seem to have degenerated in the most abject ways.
-After all, science, technology, and modern methods of bureaucracy are necessary for genocides to be carried out.
-The development of nuclear fission led to the use and proliferation of atomic weapons.
-In a world with unprecedented food waste as many as two billion people are starving.
-I prefer to grapple with the moments when enlightenment reverts to mythology, when innovation stumbles, when Prometheus gives us fire and gets punished for it.
-This is where I’m called out as a member of a species caught in the tripwires of its own hubris.
+The most telling moments in my study of human violence are those where progress gives way to abject regression.
+Science, technology, and modern bureaucracy are necessary preconditions for genocide.
+The innovation of nuclear fission led directly to the atomic bomb.
+Two billion people starve while we waste unprecedented amounts of food.
+I prefer to grapple with the moments when enlightenment reverts to mythology, when innovation stumbles — when Prometheus gives us fire and gets punished for it.
+This is where I am called out as a member of a species caught in the tripwires of its own hubris.

-As an artist, in my self-ascribed grandiosity, I believe that I am equipped to face these dark realities of life, that I can figure it out, that I can make sense of it.
-Repeatedly though all that I think I can harness for my righteous purpose is simply too great, too powerful, too overwhelming and I am forced to question to what degree I am the false messiah of my own story.
-To believe the myth, despite it being obviously false, is absurd.
-Still, I argue that if we don't know the dark side of humanity, the next dark moment will likely be the darkest.
+In my studio, I struggle with a specific kind of grandiosity — the belief that I can make sense of human behavior.
+Yet the realities of violence are too vast to be harnessed by a single creative practice.
+I am often confronted by my own limitations, forced to recognize the false messiah in my own story.
+It is an absurd position, yet a necessary one.
+If we refuse to acknowledge the dark side of our species, we ensure that the next catastrophe will be the darkest yet.
 My purpose is not to establish a baseline for some great human awakening.
 With intention I resist hope for our long-anticipated utopian future.
 I leave to the realm of fiction some sort of profound shift in consciousness and behavior or the arrival of hero saviors.
 As the agents, objects, and spheres of violence are always in a process of becoming… so are we tasked with becoming more mindful, more urgent, more resilient.

 ___________________________________